-- 5. LINKS TO LEARNING: Effective family partnerships are linked to student learning, and distance learning offers real opportunity for families and school staff to be on the same page about their students' learning objectives.
+5. LINKS TO LEARNING: Effective family partnerships are linked to student learning, and learning outside of the school offers real opportunity for families and school staff to be on the same page about their students' learning objectives.
 Remote schooling offers opportunities to apply and enhance learning through home-based and place-based activities.
 Even if a family member feels they cannot help with specific math, science, or other content needs, families report that it is helpful to understand the broader learning goals.
-When they understand what students are trying to learn, they can provide better support. - 6.
-CO-REGULATION: Families are experiencing Covid-19-related stress due to food insecurity, financial insecurity, new routines and structures, a lack of time and physical space from each other, and competing demands at home.
-These situations can cause tension or increase stress.
-At the same time, many families are unable to visit their grandparents or extended family, key sources of advice and support.
-Co-regulation, or learning to support each other's emotional well-being through supportive interactions, is more important than ever.
+When they understand what students are trying to learn, they can provide better support.